OER Menu

 Title: eBook Launch: Cree Dictionary of Mathematical Terms with Visual Examples and Sound by Arzu Sardarli & Ida Swan

-Presenters: Arzu Sardarli, Ida Swan, Ting Zhou, & Kelly Daniels
+Presenters: Dr. Arzu Sardarli, Ida Swan, Ting Zhou, & Kelly Daniels

 Abstract: In this new edition, the authors of the Cree Dictionary of Mathematical Terms with Visual Examples and Sound have added exciting interactive elements to the book.